 Section of the timeline view for 1J25 Light

 Main differences in using the Old English Map:

-- The Metaphor Map of English has 415 categories while the Metaphor Map of Old English has 399, as entire semantic areas such as ‘3J05 Air and space travel’ did not exist in Anglo-Saxon times.
+- The Metaphor Map of English has 415 categories while the Metaphor Map of Old English has 399, as entire semantic areas such as ‘3J05 Air and space travel’ did not exist in the period of Old English.